oscaroregan/portfolio/boxing-animation/index.md

 ## Project Overview

 ### Design Selection
-- Brainstormed several potential sports-themed automaton ideas.
+- Brainstormed several potential sports-themed automaton ideas:
-- Evaluated designs using a weighted objective chart (criteria: feasibility, visual appeal, motion complexity).
+- Evaluated designs using a weighted objective chart:
 - The boxing animation scored highest (9.3/10) and was chosen.
 - The build was modeled at a 1:10 scale.